 1. Swollen or tender gums, or bleeding when you brush

-2. Chronic bad breath or bad taste in your mouth
+2. Chronic bad breath or a bad taste in your mouth

 3. Loose teeth or teeth that are drifting apart.

 Taking control of your oral health can help control or prevent diabetes.
-Brush and floss daily, and book appointments with us today to protect you health and the health of your family.
+Brush and floss daily, and book appointments with us today to protect your health and the health of your family.